 We offer three options for you to gain a career in the agricultural industry depending on your GCSE results.
 Our Level 3 course offers you the choice of university study or employment on successful completion of your course.
 Our Level 2 and Level 1 courses are ideal should your GCSEs not be what you expected, with the option to progress to Level 2 or Level 3.

 This is a full-time course for anyone who wants a broad introduction to the agricultural industry.
 Throughout the course you will develop skills and knowledge in a range of farming disciplines and technologies.

 You are hoping to work in agriculture and would like to progress onto our Level 3 Agriculture Diploma.

-GCSE English and maths at grade 3 or above, plus two other GCSEs at grade 2 or above.
+GCSE English, maths and science at grade 3 or above.

-Farming skills and gain a deeper understanding of how the farm really works as well as safe working, farm animal husbandry, crop husbandry, tractor operation, business skills, fencing, and other estate skills.
+Farming skills and gain a deeper understanding of how the farm really works as well as safe and effective working, animal production, crop husbandry, the use of machinery, as well as plant and animal physiology.